AmazingAng/WTF-Solidity/Languages/en/13_Inheritance_en/readme.md

     }
 ```

-After deploying the contract, we can see that we successfully rewrote the `hip()` and `pop()` functions in `Son` contract, changing the output to `"Son"`.
+After deploying the contract, we can see that we successfully rewrote the `hip()` and `pop()` functions in the `Son` contract, changing the output to `"Son"`.
 While the `grandfather()` and `father()` functions inherited from its parent contracts remain unchanged.

 ### Inheritance of modifiers

 Likewise, modifiers in Solidity can be inherited as well.
-Rules for modifier inheritance are similar as the function inheritance, using the `virtual` and `override` keywords.
+Rules for modifier inheritance are similar to the function inheritance, using the `virtual` and `override` keywords.

 ```solidity
 contract Base1 {